This topic describes the architecture of Realtime Compute for Apache Flink in exclusive mode.

 - The ENI belongs to an independent security group under your account.
 To access the services of other security groups in the VPC, you must configure inbound and outbound rules for the security group.

 Note You are charged for the use of the ENI only when your Realtime Compute for Apache Flink cluster accesses the Internet.

 - End-to-end real-time data computing and development

-- Provides a real-time data processing capability based on Flink SQL, which implements automatic data recovery.
+- Provides real-time data processing capabilities based on Flink SQL, which implements automatic data recovery.
 This ensures accurate data processing even if failures occur.

 - Supports multiple built-in functions, such as string, date, and aggregate functions.